 Housing & Houselessness

-Spend time with organizations that work to create a strong safety net for people experiencing houselessness, develop sustainable solutions to the challenges of houselessness, and fight for decent affordable housing.
+Spend time with organizations that work to create a strong safety net for people experiencing houselessness, develop sustainable solutions to the challenges of houselessness, and fight for equitable, affordable housing.
+While you make your home at Warren Wilson, you will actively seek ways to help others find theirs.

-Your engagement in housing and houselessness issues extends off-campus as well.
 Your off-campus opportunities might include experiences like:

-• Beloved Community: Engage with a local intentional community working to build resources for people experiencing poverty and houselessness
+• BeLoved Community: Engage with a local intentional community working to build resources for people experiencing poverty and houselessness.

 Work Day